 Once you've found a vacancy you'd like to apply for, follow these simple tips to guide you through the application process:

 - Read the job application pack - this includes the job description and person specification.
 What skills and experience are required?
 What examples can you provide to demonstrate them?

 - Take time to prepare your information - if you have a CV, refer to it for important dates, examples of work experience, your skills, abilities and qualifications.

 - Follow the instructions on the application form - complete all the required information.

-- Don't rush - you can easily make mistakes, forget important information and give the impression that you're not interested in the job.
+- Don't rush - you can easily make mistakes, forget important information and give the impression that you're not really interested in the job.